-Mathematics: Learn core mathematics relevant to AI.
+Mathematics: Learn core mathematics important for understanding AI.

 Knowledge Representation and Reasoning: How can knowledge be transferred to a machine in such a way that allows it to draw conclusions or solve problems?

-Did you know?
+Did you know that ...

 Artificial Intelligence has already exceeded human performance in areas such as detecting breast cancer, lip-reading, and speech recognition.

 Sezgin, a student at the JKU, talks about what makes the Bachelor's degree program in Artificial Intelligence special.
 You'll hear what Sezgin personally gets out of his studies in Artificial Intelligence and why his laptop is his "trusty companion".
 Please note the podcast is in German only.
 Enjoy!